Skip to Main Content

 Yes, but do you REALLY know how to talk to people?
 Do you know how to listen?
 How to ask questions?
 How to follow up those questions with other questions?

-from Poynter, A Global Leader in Journalism
+From Poynter, A Global Leader in Journalism

 This reporter's feature story, "AIDS in the Heartland," which won the Pulitzer for feature writing in 1988, is still held up as an example of in-depth, immersive reporting and extensive interviewing.